Who or what is Mzungu Masai?

 Well that’s me!
 Hi, I’m Kelly and I’m a “Mzungu”.
 Mzungu is the Swahili word for “foreigner” or typically, person with white skin.
 Further more, Masai is one, of the many tribes here in Tanzania.
 It happens to be the tribe my husband Dickson comes from.
 This makes me Mzungu Masai.
 (It also helps that I had my ears stretched long before I came here – a Masai tradition)

-Welcome to my blog where I hope to share with you insights into my (new) culture, life in a cross-cultural marriage, and babies.
-Lots of babies.
+Welcome to my blog where I hope to share with you insights into my (new) culture, life in a cross-cultural marriage, and being an international mom.

 Karibu sana.
 (You are very welcome!)